bbauska/W3Cx-5of5/README.md

 you can see that if I change the value or the length of the levels, the input fields are no more aligned.
 In order to align the input fields, the common technique is input, float them to the right and give them a right margin.
-Let\'s say maybe 7px for the margin-right, and give them a width...
+Let&apos;s say maybe 7px for the margin-right, and give them a width...
 Ok, like that.
 Like that, you see if I change the length of the labels the input fields are aligned.
 This is not new with HTML5.
 What is new is that, okay let me just add a border-radius to the fieldset.
 This makes nice rounded corners here.
-Okay what is new is that some attributes like this one 'required' that will make the input field invalid if it\'s empty.
+Okay what is new is that some attributes like this one 'required' that will make the input field invalid if it&apos;s empty.
 And i can visualize this automatically, because the new input fields with HTML5 inherit a CSS pseudo class called 'invalid'.
 I use the column followed by the keyword 'invalid' to visualize that.
-Or « **background-color:pink;** » Like this you can see that the fields are invalid because they\'re pink and become valid as soon as I type something inside.
+Or « **background-color:pink;** » Like this you can see that the fields are invalid because they&apos;re pink and become valid as soon as I type something inside.
 If I try to submit a form with an 'invalid', field it pops up some bubbles with an error message.

-And the message is in the language is the one of my operating system, so here it\'s in French.
+And the message is in the language is the one of my operating system, so here it&apos;s in French.
 This is new.
-It\'s called the built invalidation system and some new input fields like, for example, the email: the input type=\"email ».
+It&apos;s called the built invalidation system and some new input fields like, for example, the email: the input type=&quot;email ».
 Just change that...
 This time it will become valid not when I type something but also when I type something that looks like a valid email address.
 If I remove this character The @ character here, it becomes invalid.
-So, we\'ve got some defaults rules for validating new type of input fields.
-If I want to enter an age, I can use the new age... type=\"number\" for example.
-Like this, it\'s an input field for entering numbers and this one has some min values like 1 year old, max value is 120 years old, and if I type something that is not valid, you can see that it's with the pink background, meaning it is 'invalid'.
+So, we&apos;ve got some defaults rules for validating new type of input fields.
+If I want to enter an age, I can use the new age... type=&quot;number&quot; for example.
+Like this, it&apos;s an input field for entering numbers and this one has some min values like 1 year old, max value is 120 years old, and if I type something that is not valid, you can see that it's with the pink background, meaning it is 'invalid'.
 If I type a real number, it becomes valid.
 Or if I choose a real number.
-Also, particularities with this input field, is that you can use the step attribute...step=5 means \<I made a mistake\> okay like this it will jump from 1 to 6.
-If the value is not a multiple of 5, it\'s 'invalid'.
+Also, particularities with this input field, is that you can use the step attribute...step=5 means &lt;I made a mistake&gt; okay like this it will jump from 1 to 6.
+If the value is not a multiple of 5, it&apos;s 'invalid'.
 Starting from 0.
-Okay if I enter 20, it\'s valid but 21 is not.
+Okay if I enter 20, it&apos;s valid but 21 is not.
 If I add 5 you can see it jumps from one multiple of 5 to another one.
-I\'m going just to show you the last example but there are more input fields on that brought by HTML5, all the details will be in the course.
-For example, if you want to select a birth date, there is a new input field of type=\"date ».
+I&apos;m going just to show you the last example but there are more input fields on that brought by HTML5, all the details will be in the course.
+For example, if you want to select a birth date, there is a new input field of type=&quot;date ».
 You can also indicate some constraints with attributes, but you will see that in the dedicated part of the course.
 Here, you got directly without writing any JavaScript a calendar that is popping up to select your birth date...
-Let\'s say something that is random.
-And here you\'ve got a birth date, and you can enter using the keyboard but if you type something that is invalid..This is the really basics of HTML5 forms.
+Let&apos;s say something that is random.
+And here you&apos;ve got a birth date, and you can enter using the keyboard but if you type something that is invalid..This is the really basics of HTML5 forms.
 There are 13 new input elements, lot of new attributes and others elements that can be used to constraint the